admhpr/oversight/content/blog/stratified-design.md

 ---

 ### Straightforward implementation
 The layer structure of stratified design should help us build straightforward implementations.
-When we read a function with a straightforward implementation, the problem the function signa- ture presents should be solved at the right level of detail in the body.
+When we read a function with a straightforward implementation, the problem the function signature presents should be solved at the right level of detail in the body.
 Too much detail is a code smell.

 ### Abstraction barrier
 Some layers in the graph provide an interface that lets us hide an important implementation detail.
 These layers help us write code at a higher level and free our limited mental capacity to think at a